pehringer/cet/README.md

 - ```element``` element to insert.
 Non null value.
 ---
 ### ```void cet_Remove(cet_t *s, const void *element)```
-Removes the element in the set if the element is present.
+Removes the element from the set if the element is present.
 - ```s``` set returned by cet_Create.
 Non null value.
 - ```element``` element to remove.
 Non null value.
 ---